 Galia is a technology entrepreneur and co-founder of the Bancor Protocol, a standard for the creation of Smart Tokens™, cryptocurrencies with built-in convertibility directly through their smart contracts.
 In 2005, Galia co-founded Mytopia, the first social gaming company for smartphones (acquired by 888), and in 2010, Particle Code, a cross-platform development technology for mobile applications (acquired by Appcelerator).
 She is passionate about decentralized technologies, women’s empowerment, consciousness, natural wellness and plants.

-Gavin is a General Partner at B Capital Group, a US and Singapore-based VC firm, where he focuses on consumer and healthcare and heads the SF office.
+Gavin is a General Partner at B Capital Group, a US and Singapore-based Venture Capital firm, focusing on consumers and healthcare.
 He serves as a Board Director for AIMotive, Atomwise, Bright.md, Fishbrain and SilverCloud and co-manages the firm’s investments in Evidation Health and CXA.
-Prior to B Capital, Gavin invested at Comcast Ventures, managed product at Zynga, worked at Bain, and served in the Singapore Armed Forces.
-He earned his M.B.A. from Wharton and his B.A. from Claremont McKenna College.
+Prior to B Capital, Gavin not only invested at Comcast Ventures and managed product at Zynga, but he also served in the Singapore Armed Forces.

-Gelong is a Buddhist monk, meditation trainer and author.
+Gelong Thubten is a Buddhist monk, meditation trainer and author.
 He has been a monk for 25 years and has spent over six years in intensive meditation retreats.
-He teaches mindfulness internationally, in business, education and healthcare.
-Gelong works with major clients such as Google and LinkedIn.
-He teaches mindfulness to medical students, and he collaborated with Ruby Wax on her latest book.
-He has also created a meditation app called Samten.
+He teaches mindfulness internationally, in business, education and healthcare, working with major clients such as Google and LinkedIn.

 Georg Polzer, Chairman, CPO and co-founder of Teralytics is a clearly a man who knows where he’s going – that’s one of the reasons why he was recently listed in “Forbes 30 Under 30” as a rising star in enterprise technology.
 His company offers incredibly detailed insights into human mobility for cities, transportation operators, car manufacturers and ride-sharing companies to gain comprehensive knowledge on how we move.
 On top of that, he’s a prolific public speaker – so far in 2018 he’s already delivered a keynote on the main stage at Mobile World Congress and spoke at DLD Munich.